-The presidential nominating conventions in Cleveland and Philadelphia are occurring at a time when serious fractures in American society threaten to split apart our country and divisive rhetoric could drive an even deeper wedge.
+In the wake of the presidential nominating conventions in Cleveland and Philadelphia, it is clear we are facing serious fractures in American society that threaten to split apart our country and divisive rhetoric could drive an even deeper wedge.
 Because of this threat, more than two dozen prominent Americans have stepped forward to challenge the candidates of both parties to embrace an important idea that could unite our country and help solve some of our biggest problems: making a year of service a common expectation and opportunity for all young Americans.

 There are both practical and aspirational reasons why retired military leaders Gen. Stan McChrystal and Gen. Wesley Clark, social entrepreneurs Barbara Bush and Vanessa Kerry, former governors Jennifer Granholm and Jon Huntsman, entertainment industry leaders Octavia Spencer and Stacey Snider, and business leaders Michael Ward and Joe Gebbia have signed their names to this Challenge.

 America has a long track record with service years, through programs like the Peace Corps, AmeriCorps, and YouthBuild, which offer small stipends to Americans who spend a year or two in service.
 These programs get things done -- by helping disadvantaged youth succeed in school, fighting urban blight, restoring public lands, improving the health of whole communities, and much more.